streetsidesoftware/cspell/packages/cspell/README.md

 ## LanguageSettings

-The Language Settings allow configuration to be based upon the programming langauge and/or the local.
+The Language Settings allow configuration to be based upon the programming language and/or the local.
 There are two selector fields `local` and `languageId`.

 * `languageId` defines which programming languages to match against.
   A value of `"python,javascript"` will match against *python* and *javascript* files.
 To match against ALL programming languages, use `"*"`.
-* `local` defines which spoken langauges to match against.
+* `local` defines which spoken languages to match against.
 A value of `"en-GB,nl"` will match against British English or Dutch.
   A value of `"*"` will match all spoken languages.
 * Most configuration values allowed in a `cspell.json` file can be define or redefine within the `languageSettings`.